WillKoehrsen/feature-selector/README.md

 # feature-selector
 Development and implementation of the feature selector

+Refer to the [Feature Selector Usage notebook](https://github.com/WillKoehrsen/feature-selector/blob/master/Feature%20Selector%20Usage.ipynb) for how to use

 The feature selector is a class for removing features for a dataset intended for machine learning.
 There are five methods used to identify features to remove: